10 Tips for Supervising Research Interns

-Supervising students is one of my favourite part of my academic life.
+Supervising students is one of my favourite parts of academic life.
 The post made me think about how I supervise my interns and what tips I would give people that are new to it.

-The first thing that came to my mind was what I call the ‘3 rules of my lab’.
+The first thing that came to mind was what I call the “3 rules of my lab.”
 I always tell these to students when they start in my lab.
 They reflect my approach to research, supervision and, I suppose, also reflect my personality.

 - There are no stupid questions

-- If you stuff up (break something etc.), tell me.
-It’s ok, we all make mistakes, it’s part of learning.
+- If you stuff up (break something, etc.), tell me.
+It’s okay, we all make mistakes; it’s part of learning.

-- Don’t ever assume I know what am doing, I could be wrong, so if you think so, say something
+- Don’t ever assume I know what I am doing.
+I could be wrong, so if you think so, say something

 On a more serious note, these are the ten tips that I would give to people new to supervising undergraduate interns.
 Besides number 1, these are in no particular order.